 5. Go For More Fish

 Fish is a great source of omega-3 fatty acids, which is considered to be specifically beneficial for your heart.
-The intake of omega-3’s by eating fish can help in lowering the risk of abnormal heartbeats and also slows down the growth of plaque in the arteries.
+The intake of omega-3s by eating fish can help in lowering the risk of abnormal heartbeats and also slows down the growth of plaque in the arteries.
 Oily fish such as sardines, mackerel, salmon, and tuna, are rich in omega-3 fatty acids.
 If you don’t eat fish you can include spinach, walnuts, pumpkin seeds, and flax seeds in your diet.

 6. Choose Whole Grains

-Studies show that eating whole grain can reduce the risk of heart disease by 30%.
+Studies show that eating whole grains can reduce the risk of heart disease by 30%.
 Whole grains help in reducing cholesterol and controlling the blood sugar level.
-The soluble fibre in whole grains controls the appetite helps in reducing weight.
+The soluble fibre in whole grains controls the appetite and helps in reducing weight.
 A few of the whole grains you must include in your diet are oats, sago, broken wheat, barley, ragi, bajra, and maize.

 7. Dark Chocolate

 Dark chocolate, which is not loaded with sugar and saturated fat is definitely a heart-healthy treat.
 Dark chocolate has abundant disease-fighting antioxidants.
-Studies have also proved that people who consume dark chocolate have strong cardiovascular systems, with improved blood circulation, lower cholesterol, and blood pressure levels, thereby reducing the risk of heart disease.
+Studies have also proved that people who consume dark chocolate have strong cardiovascular systems, with improved blood circulation, and lower cholesterol, and blood pressure levels, thereby reducing the risk of heart disease.

 Best Exercises To Strengthen Your Heart

 Being physically active is another major step towards a healthy heart.
 Your heart needs exercise like any other muscle.
-Many of you might have experienced a heart attack already or might be at the risk of developing one.
+Many of you might have experienced a heart attack already or might be at risk of developing one.
 One of the most common questions that prevail among such people is “Can you strengthen a weak heart muscle?”, The answer is YES.
 There are various heart-strengthening exercises that you can follow to make your heart stronger.

 3 Types Of Exercises For A Healthy Heart